 JCH supplied the music, an incredible array of tunes, some of which sound almost human like.
 Luckily these slipped into HVSC, and are available from here to listen to in a suitable SID player.

-So basically the game featured the full works and playability to kick Armalyte’s butt, and judging by the preview, it had it in it to do so.
+So basically the game was to feature the full works and playability to potentially match (if not better) Armalyte, and judging by the preview, it had it in it to do so.

 Mike Ager contacted GTW and told us that the game was never completed due to him, Haydn and JCH not being paid, and the tight deadlines included.